NFYK14018U Computational Astrophysics: Star and Planet Formation

 The student will come to know the fundamental equations that govern astrophysical gas dynamics, including radiative energy transfer and coupled gas-dust dynamics.
-In addition the student will achieve knowledge of the basic computational techniques used in the modeling of star and planet formation, including the principles of the adaptive mesh refinement technique for computer modeling.
+In addition the student will achieve knowledge of the basic computational techniques used in modern astrophysics including the principles of adaptive mesh refinement techniques and particle methods.

-The course gives basic competences in numerical modeling, with particular focus on applications aimed at understanding star and planet formation.
-The course will establish a foundation for a M.Sc. project in computational astrophysics.
+The course gives basic competences in numerical modelling, and will establish a foundation for a M.Sc. project based on numerical modelling.

 P. Bodenheimer, G. P. Laughlin, M. Rozyczka, T. Plewa, H. W. Yorke: “Numerical Methods in Astrophysics”.
 Complemented with lecture notes.

 Academic qualifications equivalent to a BSc degree is recommended.